Nonlinear wave propagation in large extra spatial dimensions and the blackbody thermal laws: Further remarks

-Regarding the birefringence in the wave propagation, we have shown that the nonlinearity, when considering both external magnetic and electric fields, percolates through one single mode.
-It is due to the fact that we have considered nonlinear theories that depend exclusively on the invariant $\mathcal{F}$.
-In the $D=3+1$ case, for instance, theories such as Euler-Heisenberg and Born-Infeld take into account invariants that depend also on the $\mathcal{G}\left(=-(1/4)F^{\mu\nu}\Tilde{F}_{\mu\nu}\right)$.
-In such a case, there is the emergence of two distinct modes that are field dependent.
-The extension of the invariant $\mathcal{G}$ for arbitrary dimensions, in turn, is not clearly-cut since it depends on the dimensionality of the spacetime.
+Regarding the birefringence in wave propagation, we have shown that the nonlinearity, when considering both external magnetic and electric fields, percolates through one single mode.
+It is because we have considered nonlinear theories that depend exclusively on the invariant $\mathcal{F}$.
+In the $(3+1)-$case, for instance, theories such as Euler-Heisenberg and Born-Infeld take into account invariants that depend also on the $\mathcal{G}\left(=-(1/4)F^{\mu\nu}\Tilde{F}_{\mu\nu}=\mathbf{E}\cdot\mathbf{B}\right)$.
+In such a case, there is the emergence of two distinct modes that are field-dependent.
+The extension of the invariant $\mathcal{G}$ for arbitrary dimensions, in turn, is not clearly-cut since it depends on the dimensionality of the spacetime, i.e., the electromagnetic dual tensor $\tilde{F}^{\mu\nu}$ is a function of the Levi-Civita symbol, which depends on the spacetime dimension.

-With regards to the role between spin-statistics and dimensionality of space, a few comments are in order.
+Concerning the role of spin-statistics and dimensionality of space, a few comments are in order.
 The spin-statistics theorem states that integer spin particles follow the Bose-Einstein distribution, while half-integer spin particles obey the Fermi-Dirac distribution.
 This theorem emerges from the Relativistic Quantum Field Theory in four spacetime dimensions.
 For spatial dimensions different from $d=3$, this connection is not guaranteed.
-The role between spin and statistics have been investigated by some authors.
+The role of spin and statistics has been investigated by some authors.
 Weinberg\cite{Weinberg:1984vb}, for instance, studied the connection between spin and statistics for massive particles and showed that the relation between bosons and fermions is valid for all spacetime dimensions.
 Boya and Sudarshan\cite{Boya:2007pc}, in turn, have investigated if the symmetry of the bilinear scalar product in the lagrangian under rotations in $d=3$ can be extended for quantum fields in arbitrary dimensions.
-They found that the standard connections between bosons and fermions is valid for specific dimensions.
+They found that the standard connections between bosons and fermions are valid for specific dimensions.
 Here, we have adopted the point of view that the Bose-Einstein statistics remain valid independent of the spacetime dimension, where each mode has an average energy $\Bar{E}$ given by the Planck's formula, namely,